TUNeS: A Temporal U-Net with Self-Attention for Video-based Surgical Phase Recognition: Experiments

 To account for the randomness in training deep-learning models, experiments were repeated five times using different random seeds.

-\subsection{Temporal models}
+\subsubsection{Temporal models}

-For each context length~$L \in \{ 1, 8, 64\}$, we trained TUNeS and a variety of other temporal models on the extracted feature sequences (see Fig.~\ref{fig:comparison}).
-The baseline temporal models included an RNN (2-layer GRU), a temporal convolutional network (TeCNO), and models that integrate attention in different ways (OperA, SAHC, ASFormer).
-Like for TUNeS, we set the hidden dimension of each baseline model to $\mathrm{dim} = 64$.
-To account for random effects, we repeated each experiment five times on each of the five feature extractor instances, yielding 25 experimental runs in total.
+For each context length~$L \in \{1, 8, 64\}$, we trained TUNeS as well as other temporal models on the extracted feature sequences (Tables~\ref{tab:baselines_online} and \ref{tab:baselines_offline}).
+The baseline models included an RNN (2-layer GRU), an MS-TCN (TeCNO), and models that integrate attention in different ways.
+For comparability, we set the hidden dimension of all models to $\mathrm{dim}=64$.
+To account for randomness, we repeated each experiment five times on each of the five feature extractor instances, yielding 25 experimental runs in total.

-All temporal models were trained for 75 epochs using the \emph{Adam} \cite{kingma2014adam} optimizer and a batch size of one feature sequence.
-Baseline models were trained on the combined loss $\EuScript{L}_{\text{phase}}$ (\ref{eq:loss}) with $\lambda_{\text{smooth}} = 0.15$.
-For models with multiple stages (TeCNO, SAHC, ASFormer), we computed the loss on the output of all stages.
+All models were trained for 75 epochs using the \emph{Adam} \cite{kingma2014adam} optimizer and a batch size of one feature sequence.
+Baseline models were trained on the combined loss $\EuScript{L}_{\text{phase}}$ with $\lambda_{\text{smooth}} = 0.15$, see (\ref{eq:loss}).
+For models with multiple stages, we computed the loss on the output of all stages.
 Feature sequence augmentation was applied as described in section~\ref{sec:sequence_augmentation}.
 Gradients were clipped to have a maximum norm of 1.
-Finally, we selected the model that achieved the highest Macro Jaccard on the validation set.
+Finally, we selected the model that achieved the highest Macro Jaccard on the validation set for testing.